MayurHelkar/C/functionsGFG.md

   - `return value;` returns a single value using the return statement, based on datatype .
 * End of function.
 Only return a single value from the function .
   - After return, based on *void/ non void datatypes*, it passes the control back to the *called function*.
+* Multiple return statements is possible, but only one is executed.

 **Function name** -
 * Unique name for function identification.